 Why Word Wrap Graphic-Text Interaction brings Value to Book Layout

-During book layout, among the people doing the work or those approving it, the value of graphics that interact with the content’s text via intricate word wrapping frequently gets overlooked.
-This is especially true of people who have an old-fashioned approach to layout and are not accustomed to, or do not approve of, graphic-text interactions.
+During book layout, the value of graphics that interact with the content’s text via intricate word wrapping frequently gets overlooked.
+This is especially true of people who have an old-fashioned approach to layout.
+They are not accustomed to — or do not approve of — tight graphic-text interactions.

-But what, exactly, is the value that graphic-text interaction has?
+But what, exactly, is the value graphic-text interaction brings to a project?

 Understanding Graphic-Text Interaction via Word Wrap During Book Layout

-As with most reasons why we do this or that while doing layout, the whats and whys of graphic-text interactions during book layout relates back to how we, as readers, perceive things and input data.
-Eye tracking studies and the like have shown that simple things like page placement and spacing can dramatically affect how we take notice of certain content components, and how we associate them as a part of the whole.
+The whats and whys of graphic-text interactions during book layout relate back to how readers perceive things and input data.
+Eye tracking studies reveal that simple things like page placement and spacing can dramatically affect how we notice certain content components.
+These elements also influence how we associate components as a part of the whole.

-If you place content — be it graphics and/or text – too close together with no or little padding, you detrimentally affect readability.
-The two or more content components are perceived together, muddying their perceived meaning and importance.
-Place these elements too far apart or with too much or incorrect padding types around them, however, and you get the opposite effect: there is no or little perceived connection between them.
+You detrimentally affect readability if you place content — be it graphics and/or text – too close together.
+The two or more content components are perceived together, muddying their meaning and importance.
+Place these elements too far apart or with too much or incorrect padding around them, however, and you get the opposite effect.
+There is no or little-perceived connection between the components in such cases.

-I have one client in particular who, when I do book layout for them, absolutely refuses to allow any tight word wrapping around graphics.
-For instance, let’s say they have a circular infographic they want to be inserted into a newsletter.
+I have one layout client in particular who absolutely refuses to allow any tight word wrapping around graphics.
+For example, let’s say there is a circular infographic they want in a newsletter.
 They will not allow any layout that wraps the accompanying text around that circle’s edge.
-Instead, they demand the text either wrap around the circular graphic as though it were a square box or that the image is segregated from all text with no word wrap.
-They just won’t consider any reason or circumstance to counter this policy that is rooted in the personal preferences of the person responsible for content approval rather than any functional considerations.
+Instead, they demand the text either wrap around the circular graphic as though it were a square box or that it is segregated from all text using no word wrap.
+This policy is rooted in the client’s personal preferences rather than any functional reasons.
+They just won’t consider any reason or circumstance to counter this policy.

-Not only is this approach aesthetically old-fashioned and a remnant from a time when tight word wrapping was difficult, even when doing layout with digital software, but it also distances the two content components and hinders engagement because they are not interacting effectively or efficiently.
+This approach is aesthetically old-fashioned and a remnant from a time when tight word wrapping was difficult to deploy.
+(Some people still have trouble with it even using leading layout software.)
+Such preferences also distance the content components and hinder engagement because the images and text are not interacting effectively or efficiently.